-The RACP has been very active in supporting the roll-out of the COVID-19 vaccines.
-In October 2020, the College wrote to the Minister for Health and Aged Care, The Hon.
-Greg Hunt MP, requesting that the Australian Government consider a number of actions that would facilitate the rollout of COVID-19 vaccines, including:
+The RACP was very active in supporting the roll-out of the COVID-19 vaccines.
+In October 2020, the College wrote to the then Minister for Health and Aged Care, The Hon.
+Greg Hunt MP, requesting that the Australian Government consider several actions that would facilitate the rollout of COVID-19 vaccines, including: